Joel Beeke: Early life and education

 Joel Robert Beeke was born on December 9, 1952, in Kalamazoo, Michigan, the fourth of five children born to John Beeke (1920–1993) and Johanna (née Van Strien) Beeke (1920–2012).
 His father, John Beeke, was born in Krabbendijke, the Netherlands, and immigrated to the United States with his family at age seven.
 The Beeke family were members of the Netherlands Reformed Congregations, where John Beeke served as a ruling elder for forty years.

 After briefly serving in the United States Army Reserve, Beeke studied religion and history at Western Michigan University from 1971 to 1973 before transferring to Thomas Edison State College, where he earned a Bachelor of Arts degree with a specialization in religious studies.

 In 1974, Beeke was accepted as a theological student to the Netherlands Reformed Theological School under the tutelage of J. C. Weststrate, a minister from the Netherlands.
 From 1974 to 1978, Beeke studied under Weststrate in St. Catharines, Ontario, completing studies equivalent to a Master of Divinity degree.
-He was supported by the Netherlands Reformed Congregations Student Support Fund.
+For the academic studies he moved with his first wife to Canada, supported by the Netherlands Reformed Congregations Student Support Fund.

 In 1982, Beeke enrolled in the doctoral program at Westminster Theological Seminary, focusing on the doctrine of assurance.
 From 1984 to 1986, he lectured in systematic theology at the Center for Urban Theological Studies in Philadelphia.
 In 1985 and 1986, he lectured in systematic theology at Westminster Theological Seminary.
 Beeke received his doctoral candidacy in June 1986.
 He earned his PhD in Reformation and Post-Reformation historical theology in May 1988.
 His dissertation was entitled "Personal Assurance of Faith: English Puritanism and the Dutch 'Nadere Reformatie' from Westminster to Alexander Comrie (1640–1760)."